 C: What would you like to update.
 Say "Choices" to hear a list of options.

 C: Are you done with this work order?

 C: Anything else?

 In this example the maintenance technician knows the commands needed to complete a work order and the solution is able to apply the technician’s updates through those verbal commands.

 With recent enhancements to voice-activated applications, consumer apps have already incorporated this tech through Cortana and Siri.
 Operating a machine hands-free using voice recognition is revolutionary to the maintenance world.

 The purpose of every line of code is to give a “yes” or “no” command.

 Machine Learning turns these commands into logic trees, which are familiar to the manufacturing field, but go an extra step when incorporating this technology.

 Many factors come into play when making a decision.
-The tasks involved with working on a machine are influenced by many variables that a predictive solution can quickly consider.
+The tasks involved with working on a machine are influenced by many variables that a predictive maintenance solution can quickly consider.
 These variables could be: